ualbertalib/ualbertalib.github.io/jupiter/contact.md

 # [](#Title)Contact Us
-For more information about the Jupiter Project, feel free to get in touch with us [emailaddress]()
+For more information about the Jupiter Project, feel free to get in touch with us [erahelp@ualberta.ca](mailto:erahelp@ualberta.ca)